Infernalboy95000/CC-TrutleCrafter/README.md

 	[Github](https://github.com/SirEdvin/Peripheralium/releases)

 ## Installation
 Links for those who already know how to run and install scripts on computercraft:
 The scripts will tell you what you need but, in doubt, you can continue scrolling.
 [Server script](https://pastebin.com/Xbn0fpKt)
 [Client script](https://pastebin.com/ZHgSJitZ)

+For the client, just click [here](https://github.com/Infernalboy95000/CC-TrutleCrafter/edit/main/README.md#crafter-setup) to get an idea on how it should be set up.

 ### Server side
 Place a computer on your minecraft world.